 Debuting in 2010, the OKC Theatre Company presents an annual Native American Play Festival in which Native American playwrights from across the country can submit new plays.
 Several are chosen for staged readings for the public each June while one is produced and given a two week run.

-To enter a play for festival consideration, follow the submission guidelines
+To enter a play for festival consideration, follow the submission guidelines by February 15, 2015.